An MRI scan is an advanced imaging tool that helps doctors see detailed images inside the body.

 - All outer clothing, including shoes

-- Bras or any under garment that could have metal in it.
-Most underwear may be worn.
+- Bras or any undergarments containing metal are not permitted.
+However, most other types of underwear may be worn.

 - Jewelry – watch, earrings, necklace, bracelets, etc.